libretro/docs/docs/development/cores/core-specific/pcsx2.md

 !!!
 Warning
     If it says 'Could not find named generator' or something to that effect, it means you might be using the wrong cmake version on Msys2/Mingw.
 Remove the regular 'cmake' package and try to install 'mingw-w64-x86_64-cmake' instead.

+!!!
+Warning
+    If you get this error 'Visual Studio 15 2017 could not find any instance of Visual Studio', your installation of Visual Studio 2017 is most likely missing 'Visual C++ tools for CMake'.
+This can be found under 'Desktop development with C++'.
+Go back to Visual Studio
+    2017 and install this, then try again.

 ## How to compile (for Windows x64 - Visual Studio 2019)